lino-framework/lino/docs/ref/model_methods.rst

 .. modmeth:: summary_row

-  Return a HTML fragment that describes this record in a summary
+  Return a HTML fragment that describes this record in a :func:`lino.core.tables.summary`.

   Example::